 Step 49.
 Click the Accept button on the Cortana window.

 Step 50.
-Finally, you will have running Windows 10 on a virtual machine.
+Finally, you will have a running Windows 10 on a virtual machine.

 You can start using your virtual Windows 10 as a normal operating system.
 It will not affect your host operating system.